SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

 1. Open it and click the edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0">.
 2. Execute each cell one by one and you will have a registered device in {{< product-c8y-iot >}}.
 Upon successful execution, a device named "RemainingUsefulLifeDemo" is registered in {{< product-c8y-iot >}}.
-3. Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
-See image below.
+3. Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application (see image below).
 The device ID is already updated by the code and is saved in the *CONFIG.json* file.

 <img src="/images/zementis/RemainingUsefulLife/remaining-useful-life_get_device_id.PNG" alt="Download" style="display:inline-block; margin:0"> <br>

 #### Register a second demo device to receive the predictions

-Please use the script *RegisterDeviceForPrediction.ipynb* to register the second demo device named "RULPredictionDevice".
+Use the script *RegisterDeviceForPrediction.ipynb* to register the second demo device named "RULPredictionDevice".
 This device is used to receive the predictions.
 Follow the steps as described for the first demo device.

 #### Simulate measurements for the demo device